 If you run into any problems or get stuck, jump in the forums and ask for help!
 Lots of nice people are already showing up there sharing advice, tips and tricks, etc.

 Next time I’ll go over mounting the screen and the Pi Zero, as well as the bracket that we’ll make to reuse the original screw posts.

-Don’t forget to register for the one I’m building in these guides!Social media contests by Rewards Fuel
+Don’t forget to register for the one I’m building in these guides!Free contest software by Rewards Fuel